simul/simul.github.io/ref/simul/clouds/cloudkeyframe.md

 <a name="CloudKeyframe"></a>
 ###  CloudKeyframe()
 < States for cloud volumes listed in the keyframer.
+<a name="GetAbsoluteOrientation"></a>
+### simul::crossplatform::Quaterniond GetAbsoluteOrientation(simul::crossplatform::Quaterniond rel)
+From a relative orientation, get the absolute orientation.
 <a name="GetFloat"></a>
 ### float GetFloat(char name)
 Get a float with the given, case-insensitive, name